AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/t-freeform-project-segment.md

 ---
-description: Learn how to create and use segments in Analysis Workspace.
+description: Learn how to create and use segments in Analysis Workspace and Adobe Analytics.
 title: Segments Overview
 feature: Segmentation
 role: User, Admin